rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

     -   [Massimiliano Simons' Twitter thread on Comte](https://twitter.com/MassSimons/status/1389914000503283713)
 -   Comte and Mill

+J.S.
+Mill summarizing Comte's positivism:

+>   The fundamental doctrine of a true philosophy, according to M. Comte,
+>   and the character by which he defines Positive Philosophy, is the
+>   following:---We have no knowledge of anything but Phaenomena;
+>   and our knowledge of phaenomena is relative, not absolute.
+We know
+>   not the essence, nor the real mode of production, of any fact, but
+>   only its relations to other facts in the way of succession or of similitude.
+>   These relations are constant; that is, always the same in the same
+>   circumstances.
+The constant resemblances which link phaenomena together,
+>   and the constant sequences which unite them as antecedent and consequent,
+>   are termed their laws.
+The laws of phaenomena are all we know respecting
+>   them.
+Their essential nature, and their ultimate causes, either efficient
+>   or final, are unknown and inscrutable to us. [^Mill1865Part1]

 Comte on the unknowability of the composition of stars:

 >   On the subject of stars, all investigations which are not ultimately reducible